jmcoholich/jmcoholich.github.io/content/post/FoundationPose/index.md

 Stack plates:
 {{< youtube ndTsDA_uEug >}} -->
-Here is the before and after for the stack-cups task.
+Here is the before and after for the stack-cups task:
 {{< youtube 3QjOZKr2tlg >}}

 {{< youtube G7xddmpxsf4 >}}
-Much less of a difference is made here, partially because the tracking worked well off-the-shelf, for some reason.
-I don't know why the model succeeded here and failed on the cubes, since both tasks are quite similar and use similarly-sized objects.
-Perhaps FoundationPose training dataset contained more objects like the cups.
+Much less of a difference is made, partially because the tracking already worked well without my modifications.
+I don't know why FoundationPose succeeded here and failed on the blocks, since the tasks are basically identical and use similarly-sized objects.
+Perhaps the FoundationPose training dataset contained more objects like the cups.

 # Conclusion
-Temporal consistency scoring greatly improved results for the stack-blocks task, while data annotations greatly improved results for the stack-plates task.
-However, the results are still far from perfect and providing high-quality annotations for demo videos tracking multiple objects is not scalable.
+We're still looking for better solutions for real-world object pose estimation!
+Conditioning FoundationPose on temporally consistent bounding boxes greatly improved results for the stack-blocks task, while data annotations greatly improved results for the stack-plates task.
+However, the results are still far from perfect and manually providing data annotations videos tracking multiple objects is not scalable.

-We are still looking for solutions for real world object pose estimation.
-I talked to two other PhD students working on manipulation who had also tried to use FoundationPose and abandoned it, saying my video results were better than theirs even.
 For those who are interested in going down the same path, here are some recommendations:

 ### My Recommendations

-For real-world object pose tracking, the best thing to use is motion capture.
+For real-world object pose tracking, the best thing to use is a motion capture system.
 The second best thing would be to use several [AprilTags](https://april.eecs.umich.edu/software/apriltag) on each object.
-If that is not an option either, then use FoundationPose or BundleSDF.
+If that's not an option either, use FoundationPose or BundleSDF.
 To obtain decent results with these models:
 - Track large objects or move the cameras closer to the scene
 - Use the highest camera resolution
 - Avoid occluding the tracked objects